mortezagolzan/Product-Feedback-Emotion-Analysis/README.md

 ## Demo Script

-The included `demo.py` script demonstrates how to make parallel requests to the API.
+The included `demo.ipynb` script demonstrates how to make parallel requests to the API.
 To run it:

 1. Make sure the Docker container is running
 2. Open demo.ipynb file and run the cells.